 Other recent engagements include Ramphis in Aida with Pensacola Opera and appearances with Intermountain opera as Basilio in Il barbiere di Siviglia, Naples Opera as Dulcamara in Donizetti’s L’elisir d’amore, and with Des Moines Metro Opera as Bottom in their production of Britten’s A Midsummer Night’s Dream.
 A winner of the Heinz Rehfuss Singing Actor Award sponsored by Orlando Opera, Mr. Irvin spent a season with the company as a Resident Artist, and then stayed on with the company a second year as a main stage artist.
 During his tenure there he was seen featured as the Pirate King in Pirates of Penzance, Abimelech in Samson et Dalilah, Figaro in Le nozze di Figaro, Elder Ott in Susannah, and Angelotti in Tosca.
-While in Orlando Mr. Irvin also sang the role of Gaston in over 700 performance of Beauty and the Beast at Walt Disney World, MGM.
+While in Orlando, Mr. Irvin also sang the role of Gaston in over 700 performances of Beauty and the Beast at Walt Disney World, MGM.

 Other role highlights include Private Willis in Iolanthe with Nashville Opera and Don Alhambra in Gilbert and Sullivan’s The Gondoliers with Opera North.
-In the course of his graduate work at The University of Tennessee he has been seen with Knoxville Opera Company as Pooh Bah in The Mikado, Der Sprecher in Die Zauberflöte, and Basilio in Il barbiere di Siviglia, as well as Reverend Blitch in Susannah and the title role in Sondheim’s Sweeney Todd with the Knoxville Opera Studio.
-A native of Iowa, Mr. Irvin did his undergraduate study at the Simpson College in Indianola under the tutelage of Dr. Robert Larsen.
+In the course of his graduate work at The University of Tennessee, he has been seen with the Knoxville Opera as Pooh Bah in The Mikado, Der Sprecher in Die Zauberflöte, and Basilio in Il barbiere di Siviglia, as well as Reverend Blitch in Susannah and the title role in Sondheim’s Sweeney Todd with the Knoxville Opera Studio.
+A native of Iowa, Mr. Irvin did his undergraduate study at the Simpson College in Indianola under the tutelage of Dr. Robert L. Larsen.